Programs : Brochure

 You can choose to live in homestays with local families or in a single dormitory in St Thomas More College at UWA.
 Meals are provided for all housing options.

-You will pay a program fee of AUD $6,500 (approximately USD $4,800) directly to UWA.
-This fee covers the cost of research training and expenses, welcome and farewell events, and several day trips.
-Additional expenses include accommodations, meals, airfare, international health insurance, and personal expenses.
-The Study Abroad Fee will be billed to your UW student account according to the regular UW tuition billing schedule.
+You will pay a program fee of approximately USD $2,000 directly to UWA for accommodations, meals, and more.
+Additional expenses include meals, airfare, local transportation fees, international health insurance, and personal expenses.
+The UW Study Abroad Fee will be billed to your UW student account according to the regular UW tuition billing schedule.